sublimelsp/LSP-OmniSharp/README.md

 The server is installed in the $DATA/Cache/LSP-OmniSharp directory, where $DATA is the base data path of Sublime Text.
 For instance, $DATA is `~/.config/sublime-text` on a Linux system.
 If you want to force a re-installation of the server, you can delete the entire $DATA/Cache/LSP-OmniSharp directory.
-The installation is done through a virtual environment, using pip.
-Therefore, you must have at least the `python` executable installed and it must be present in your $PATH.

 Like any helper package, installation starts when you open a view that is suitable for this language server.
 In this case, that means that when you open a view with the `source.cs` base scope, installation commences.